Salman2301/wix-alert-component/README.md

 # Todo: V2

-- [ ] Ability to add link in message or allow html for message
+- [x] Ability to add link in message
+- [ ] Allow html for message
-- [ ] Generate the code, using wix site
+- [x] Generate the code, using wix site
 - [x] On Click of a message body, redirect to the url
 - [x] Callback also need to fire .on() the webcomponent
 - [x] Fix Animation on left side alerts